bdubayah/bdubayah.github.io/README.md

 # Predicting Prices to Coffee Growers
-This repository contains my final project for CMSC320 (Introduction to Data Science), consisting of (1) the final Jupyter notebook, and (2) a web page generatedfrom the notebook.
+This repository contains my final project for CMSC320 (Introduction to Data Science), consisting of (1) the final Jupyter notebook, and (2) a web page generated from the notebook.